PIFSCstockassessments/AmSam-Bottomfish-2023/README.md

 ## Repository Structure
 The folder structure is as follows:

-/Data: contains all raw data files, not available in the repository because of confidentiality reasons but available in the "01_ASSESSMENT_DATA" folder on Google Drive (unzip content in /Data folder).
+**/Data**: contains all raw data files, not available in the repository because of confidentiality reasons but available in the "02_Assessment Report/Data folder image" folder on Google Drive (unzip content in /Data folder).
 Please contact Marc Nadon for permisions.

-/Scripts:
+**/Scripts**:
     /01_Data scripts: data processing scripts, all called by 01_Run data scripts.R /02_SS scripts: scripts to create SS files and run bootstraps, diagnostics, forecasts, and alternate models /03_Report scripts: scripts to create figures and tables for the assessment report /04_Other scripts: scripts for extra analyses

-/SS3 models: contains history of model runs during development by species.
+**/SS3 models**: contains history of model runs during development by species.
 Model runs include the 4 SS input files, the executable `ss_opt_win.exe` can be found in the TEMPLATE_FILES directory.

-/SS3 final models: contains the final model runs (base and alternates) discussed in the assessment report by species.
+**/SS3 final models**: contains the final model runs (base and alternates) discussed in the assessment report by species.

-/Images: high resolution .jpg images of BMUS species used in report and presentations.
+**/Images**: high resolution .jpg images of BMUS species used in report and presentations.